 Justine Olivia Marks

-Yogi, bibliophile, cinephile, Feminist, and one of the lovely people behind content at Vocal.
+Brand Partnerships & Content @ Vocal.
+Yogi, bibliophile, cinephile, Feminist.
 Passionate about popular culture past and present.
-Native New Yorker with tropical roots.
+New York with tropical roots.
 Good at lists.

 7 Underrated Audrey Hepburn Movies